Robitx/inceptus/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/robitx/inceptus)](https://goreportcard.com/report/github.com/robitx/inceptus)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Robitx/inceptus/blob/main/LICENSE)

-The inceptus is (for now a personal) framework for making (web) servers in go..
+The inceptus is (for now a personal) framework for making (web) servers in go...

-*The goal of inceptus is to have all the basic boilerplate that go servers need so you can focus on the application/business/domain logic instead.*
+***The goal of inceptus is to have all the basic boilerplate that go servers need, so you can focus on the application/business/domain logic instead.***

-Just call bootstrap.sh and have all the boring boilerplate ready, so you can invest time into what actually matters..
+Just call bootstrap.sh and have all the boring boilerplate ready, so you can invest time into what actually matters...

 -------------------------------------
-## Bootstraping
+## Bootstrapping

 Clone this repo, follow the simple instructions in [bootstrap.sh](https://github.com/Robitx/inceptus/blob/main/bootstrap.sh) and you're ready to Go!